JosefNemec/Playnite/doc/tutorials/themes/usingDesigner.md

 Installing Blend
 ---------------------

 Blend is part of [Visual Studio IDE](https://visualstudio.microsoft.com/), which is available for free with Community edition.
-Visual Studio comes with lot of components for workloads you might not be interested, for theme development make sure these options are enabled during installation:
-* `.NET Desktop development` under Workloads
+Visual Studio comes with lot of components for workloads you might not be interested in, for theme development you only need `.NET Desktop development` workload.
-* `.NET Framework 4.6.2 SDK` and `.NET Framework 4.6.2 Targeting pack` under Individual Components

 > [!NOTE]
 > Playnite is currently being developed using 2017 edition of Visual Studio even though 2019 is now available.
 This means there might be unexcpected issues when using 2019 version.
 If you need to download 2017 version then it's available in [old downloads section](https://visualstudio.microsoft.com/vs/older-downloads/).
 Proper support for 2019 version is being worked on.